Overview: Our Portfolio and

 We require our staff to observe the applicable laws and regulations, GIC’s internal policies and procedures, to conduct ourselves in an exemplary manner at all times and uphold GIC’s fiduciary duty to our Client.

 People are at the heart of our business.
-Our PRIME values are the compass in the management of our people, processes and portfolio.
-Assessment of these values is included in our staff appraisals.
+Our PRIME values serve as the compass in the management of our people, processes and portfolio.
+The assessment of these values is included in our staff appraisals.